Texas gains 4M residents, 2 congressional seats in Census

 Half of Texas' population gain comes from births, helping the state maintain a young median age, Potter said.
 Another major factor has been an ongoing influx of people from other countries and states, particularly California.
 Census Bureau demographers said Texas' population growth in 2020 was about 1 percent lower than expected, leading to one less congressional seat than predicted by state researchers, but said they were confident in the statistics.

-That may sound good to Democrats, said Joshua Blank, research director for the Texas Politics Project at the University of Texas at Austin, but it's no guarantee that the new arrivals will automatically align with their party.
+That may sound good to Democrats, but according to Blank it's no guarantee that the new arrivals will automatically align with their party.
 Democrats will have to figure out how to capitalize on the state's demographic changes, he said.

 Democrats' last opportunity — the November election — was a bust.
 Republicans continued their more-than-two-decades of control of statewide offices, retained power in both houses of the Legislature and kept Texas in the win column for former President Donald Trump, despite his eventual loss to Joe Biden.